pflanze/xmlhub-indexer/README.md

-  option; if you use pushing and the "git push" step fails due to the remote (GitLab) having been updated by someone else in the meantime, you're expected to pull (and verify) the changes yourself, then re-run the `make-xmlhub-indexer-release` program.
+  option; if you use pushing and the "git push" step fails due to the remote (GitLab) having been updated by someone else in the meantime, you're expected to pull (and verify) the changes yourself, then re-run the `make-release` program.

 - It currently only publishes binaries when run on macOS or Linux, and it has not been tested on Windows at all.